pranavsharmahitechadvisors/python-demoapp/CONTRIBUTING.md

 This CI pipeline will automate CI for a container-based python application.In this pipeline, an image will be released to docker hub after the automated tests pass at different stages.

+ # Triggers

+Configured to run on a Github Push Trigger

+ # Prerequisites

+1) Generate Github personal access token and add to Kaholo Vault
+2) Setup Slack webhook for you slack channel to send notifications

 # Pipeline Steps

 Below are the different steps in this pipeline.
 The pipeline is mix of parallel and sequential steps.